 The scholarship has a maximum value of $3,900 payable in two instalments.

 - be an Australian Citizen, Permanent Resident or Permanent Humanitarian Visa Holder and reside or work in Queensland

 - be currently employed or interested in employment in the Queensland community mental health sector

-- be commencing in the Graduate Certificate in Mental Health Practice
+- be commencing at Griffith University in the Graduate Certificate in Mental Health Practice in Trimester 2 2020

 What do I include in my application?

 To be considered for this scholarship you must complete the following sections within the application:

 - Career goals and aims: Your reasons for undertaking the Graduate Certificate, such as your academic and career goals.
 How participation in this study will support and develop you in your current role.
 What sets your application apart from others.